-If a student encounters an extraordinary situation that prevents him or her from completing an exam as required, such as a death in the family or medical emergency, than s/he may petition the Graduate Studies Committee to extend, delay, or retake the exam without penalty.
+If a student encounters an extraordinary situation that prevents them from completing an exam as required, such as a death in the family or medical emergency, then the student may petition the Graduate Studies Committee to extend, delay, or retake the exam without penalty.
 The Graduate Studies Committee must have received such a petition no later than the date the exam was scheduled to be completed.
 In turn, the Graduate Studies Committee must respond to the student with a plan to make-up the exam within four weeks of receiving the petition.
-If a student does not complete an exam when scheduled, nor submit a petition for deferral, then the student will be viewed as failing the exam.
+If a student does not complete an exam when scheduled, nor submit a petition for deferral, then the student will be viewed as having failed the exam.